cse110-sp23-group6/cse110-sp23-group6/specs/adrs/adrs.md

 ### Decision Outcome

 Chosen Outcome: Ensure animated images are in the .mp4 video format.
+(04/30/23)

+*Update: Ensure animated imageas are done in the .gif format.
+(05/20/23) *

 ### Pros and Cons of the Options

-### .mp4 Vide Format
+### .mp4 Video Format
 * Good, because better compatability with html than image
 * Good, because less storage space (5 second animation)
 * Bad, because might not play immediately and not consistent with previous pages that use images
+* *Update (05/21/23): Bad, because does not play on display, sometimes does not play at all.
+Issues with rendering*

 ### .gif Image Format
 * Good, because can maintain consistency with other images and display everything as images
+* *Update (05/21/23): Good, because format allows playing immediately on display.*
-* Bad, because html has a histroy of lagging and erroring with this format
+* Bad, because html has a history of lagging and erroring with this format
 * Bad, because sometimes gets stored as a sequence of 100 images (too much space)

 ### Replicating animation using html and css